 - Preheat oven to 350º F (180º C).

-- Place the sliced apples in a large bowl and add the lemon juice, lemon rind, half of the sugar (3 oz), and stir well.
+- Place the sliced apples in a large bowl and add the lemon juice, lemon rind, and sugar, and toss to mix evenly.
 Put the apples into the greased pie dish and set aside.

-- Cream the remaining (3 oz) sugar and butter until light and fluffy, beat in the egg.
+- Cream the sugar and butter (for the topping) until light and fluffy, then beat in the egg.

 - Gently fold in the flour and baking powder, until well combined, without over mixing.